Skip to main content

 Lifecycle

-2. Update: Change cadence, webhook, or metadata.
+2. Update: Change frequency, webhook, or metadata at any time.

 Next Steps

-• API Reference: Complete endpoint documentation
+• API Reference: Complete endpoint documentation.

 Rate Limits